shilaj/myblog/index.md

 # cover-img: /assets/img/meditation.jpg
 ---

-Hi!
-Welcome to my blog.
-I hope you'd enjoy seeing whatever I am upto these days.
-If I have to give a little background on me, I am a [Researcher](http://ninelab.creatorlink.net/index#MEMBERS/), trying to get into the ins and outs (pun intended) of the Fluid Dynamics with the help of Neural Networks. <br><br>
+Hey there!
+It's nice to see you around.
+It must have been long since we last caught up.
+You know,  I am a [Researcher](http://ninelab.creatorlink.net/index#MEMBERS/) now, trying to get into the ins and outs (pun intended) of the Fluid Dynamics with the help of Neural Networks. <br><br>
-Also, I love to combine words in such a way that they sound poetic sometimes.
-If you are willing to waste your time, please feel free to dwell around.
+You must be familiar that I love to combine words in such a way that they sound poetic sometimes.
+Even if you don't, [괜차나](https://www.youtube.com/watch?v=N7gs6rohEl8).
+If you have heart for literature, I have left mine open [here](./blogs/poems.html).
 <!-- layout: post
 title: Flake it till you make it
 subtitle: Excerpt from Soulshaping by Jeff Brown